-The AADA is supportive of mandatory scheme for car manufacturers to provide independent repairers with access to the same technical information which they make available to Dealers and preferred repairer networks, provided a number of conditions are met.
+The AADA supports a mandatory scheme for car manufacturers to provide independent repairers with access to the same technical information which they make available to dealers and preferred repairer networks.

-Such a mandatory scheme should contain security protocols for the protection and release of sensitive environmental, safety and security-related information.
+Our support for a mandatory scheme is contingent on it containing security protocols for the protection and release of sensitive environmental, safety and security-related information.
 This should include vetting of end users and tracing the use of that information.
 Access to information should not be free but be available on commercially fair and reasonable terms.
-The scheme, including the digital access protocols, should be administered by an independently chaired body.

-The ACCC received several complaints about the effectiveness of the Agreement and voluntary codes and in its market-study examined the effect of the Agreement in facilitating access to technical information by independent repairers.
-While there were competing claims about access to information the ACCC concluded the Agreement was ineffective and recommended to the Government that a mandatory scheme be introduced for car manufacturers to share with independent repairers the same technical information made available to dealers and preferred repairer networks, on commercially fair and reasonable terms.
+The ACCC, in its market-study, examined the effect of the Agreement in facilitating access to technical information by independent repairers.
+While there were competing claims about access to information, the ACCC concluded the Agreement was ineffective and recommended to the Government that a mandatory scheme be introduced.
+Under this scheme, car manufacturers would share with independent repairers the same technical information made available to dealers and preferred repairer networks, on commercially fair and reasonable terms.
 The scheme should also set out a process for vetting end users accessing that information and tracing the use of that information.